maxiking913/T6-Survival/README.md

 ```
 FIX IMPORTANT: _weapon.gsc exceeded maximum number of parent server script variables / need attachment checker max 3 and check for invalid combos (didnt wanted to do that sadly need to crashes server)

--Knife kills rewarded with $80 instead of normal $40
 -Make Bosses look more like Bosses
 -Perma V-Sat Killsteak
 ```